Introduction to SimpleITKv4 Registration

 from IPython.display import clear_output

-# the two images (moving and fixed).
+# the two images being registered.

 def display_images(fixed_image_z, moving_image_z, fixed_npa, moving_npa):